08 March 2018

 The bottom line:

-As you can see, buttons mean more than just pretty little design elements: they direct users into completing the tasks you want them to perform.
+As you can see, UI buttons mean more than just pretty little design elements: they direct users into completing the tasks you want them to perform.
 A fast and meaningful user-interface interaction is ensured by combination of correct colors, shapes, styles and behaviors.
 Which of them is best for you?
 Contact Agente for expert UX and UI consultancy, and start creating a better experience for your customers.